ross-weir/ergohack-sidechain/docs/sigmachains.md

 * Header, PreHeader types (SHeader, SPreHeader classes) which are specific to Ergo blockchain
 * Box (SBox) type which is a basic unit of storage on the Ergo blockchain
+* MinerPubkey and Height AST nodes
+* sigma.Context class

+along with projections into SigmaJS and compiler levels